 Can you take antibiotics after getting the COVID-19 vaccine?

 This is a question many people have right now: can I take antibiotics after getting the COVID-19 vaccine?

 According to the National Foundation for Infectious Diseases (NFID), “There is no influence or interaction between antibiotics and COVID-19 vaccines, so when indicated, antibiotics may be taken at any time relative to COVID-19 vaccine administration.”

 This means that getting the COVID-19 vaccine will not interfere with any antibiotics you may be taking and vice versa.
-It’s important to note this as Children’s Minnesota encourages everyone who is able to get the vaccine to do so when eligible to help stop the spread of COVID-19.
+It’s important to note this as Children’s Minnesota encourages everyone who is eligible to get the vaccine to do to help stop the spread of COVID-19.

 Can I take over-the-counter medications after the COVID-19 vaccine?

-Because of some of the side effects of the COVID-19 vaccine such as injection site soreness, arm soreness and body aches– people often wonder, can I take over-the-counter medication like ibuprofen or acetaminophen to help relieve these side effects?
+Side effects of the vaccine; such as injection site soreness, arm soreness and body aches; are normal as your body is building immunity.
+People often wonder, can I take over-the-counter medication like ibuprofen or acetaminophen to help relieve these possible side effects?

 The answer is: yes.
-While side effects of the vaccine are normal as your body is building immunity, it’s OK to use these over-the-counter medications to help relieve your pain or discomfort.
-It is discouraged to take these types of anti-inflammatory before the COVID vaccine as a pre-medication if possible as it may slightly lower the immune response to the vaccine.
-However anyone routinely on these medications for medical reasons should talk with their provider on whether to hold the doses for the day prior to vaccination.
+If you experience pain or discomfort after receiving the COVID-19 vaccine, it’s OK to use these over-the-counter medications to help relieve your pain or discomfort.
+It is not recommended to take these types of anti-inflammatory before the COVID vaccine as a pre-medication, as it may lower the immune response to the vaccine.
+Anyone routinely on these medications for medical reasons should talk with their provider on whether to hold the doses for the day prior to vaccination.